DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- you could pick either one, and that's the one that goes away?
 		- or Trekkie says you can't use the tumbleweed one, since it's all borked
 		- put it in step 4: software, because you realize you need some software drivers
-- If the player has to leave to go to town once in every story round, they're more likely to see changes in town
+- If the player has to leave to go to town once in every story round, they're more likely to see changes in town!
 - Little hacks you can do in town, not for the story, but for funsies -- misleading or satisfying?
 	- Straighten out tangled ethernettle before Trekkie will let you take one?
 - Some kind of hardware that can only talk to you with how its lights are blinking (which ones, what pattern)